 - 8.1 The requirements of the CPU are severable.
-If any requirement of the CPU or the application of any requirement to any circumstance is held invalid, such finding does not invalidate or render unenforceable the requirement in other circumstances nor does it invalidate or render unenforceable the other requirements of the CPU. - 8.2 An application under sub section 168.6(3) of the Act to, alter any terms and conditions in the CPU or impose new terms and conditions, or revoke the CPU, shall be made in writing to the Director, with reasons for the request. - 8.3 Subsection 186(3) of the Act provides that failure to comply with a requirement of the CPU constitutes an offence. - 8.4 The requirements of the CPU are minimum requirements only and do not relieve you from, - a) complying with any other applicable order, statute, regulation, municipal, provincial or federal law; or - b) obtaining any approvals or consents not specified in the CPU. - 8.5 Notwithstanding the issuance of the CPU, further requirements may be imposed in accordance with legislation as circumstances require. - 8.6 In the event that any person is, in the opinion of the Director, rendered unable to comply with any requirements in the CPU because of, - c) natural phenomena of an inevitable or irresistible nature, or insurrections, - d) strikes, lockouts or other labour disturbances, - e) inability to obtain materials or equipment for reasons beyond your control, or - f) any other cause whether similar to or different from the foregoing beyond your control, the requirements shall be adjusted in a manner defined by the Director.
+If any requirement of the CPU or the application of any requirement to any circumstance is held invalid, such finding does not invalidate or render unenforceable the requirement in other circumstances nor does it invalidate or render unenforceable the other requirements of the CPU. - 8.2 An application under sub section 168.6(3) of the Act to, alter any terms and conditions in the CPU or impose new terms and conditions, or revoke the CPU, shall be made in writing to the Director, with reasons for the request. - 8.3 The Director may amend the CPU under subsections 132(2) or (3) of the Act to change a requirement as to financial assurance, including that the financial assurance may be increased or provided, reduced or released in stages.
+The total financial assurance required may be reduced from time to time or released by an order issued by the Director under section 134 of the Act upon request and submission of such supporting documentation as required by the Director. - 8.4 Subsection 186(3) of the Act provides that failure to comply with a requirement of the CPU constitutes an offence. - 8.5 The requirements of the CPU are minimum requirements only and do not relieve you from, - a) complying with any other applicable order, statute, regulation, municipal, provincial or federal law; or - b) obtaining any approvals or consents not specified in the CPU. - 8.6 Notwithstanding the issuance of the CPU, further requirements may be imposed in accordance with legislation as circumstances require. - 8.7 In the event that any person is, in the opinion of the Director, rendered unable to comply with any requirements in the CPU because of. - c) natural phenomena of an inevitable or irresistible nature, or insurrections, - d) strikes, lockouts or other labour disturbances, - e) inability to obtain materials or equipment for reasons beyond your control, or - f) any other cause whether similar to or different from the foregoing beyond your control, the requirements shall be adjusted in a manner defined by the Director.
 To obtain such an adjustment, the Director must be notified immediately of any of the above occurrences, providing details that demonstrate that no practical alternatives are feasible in order to meet the requirements in question.